adelahladka/difNLR/README.md

 devtools::install_github("drabinova/difNLR")
 ```
 ## Version
 Current version on [**CRAN**](https://CRAN.R-project.org/package=difNLR) is 1.1.1.
-The newest development version available on [**GitHub**](https://github.com/drabinova/difNLR) is 1.1.1.
+The newest development version available on [**GitHub**](https://github.com/drabinova/difNLR) is 1.1.2.

+## Reference

+New paper about models for DIF detection based on generalized regression is [online](http://onlinelibrary.wiley.com/doi/10.1111/jedm.12158/full).

 ## Getting help
-If you find any bug or just need help with `difNLR` package you can leave your message as an issue here or directly contact us at adela.drabinova@gmail.com
+If you find any bug or just need help with `difNLR` package you can leave your message as an issue here or directly contact us at drabinova@cs.cas.cz